tayloraswift/swift-png/examples/README.md

 <img src="in-memory/example.png" alt="input png" width=500/>

-> example input image.
+> the example image.
 >
 > *source: [wikimedia commons](https://commons.wikimedia.org/wiki/File:Agence_Rol,_24.4.21,_concours_de_machines_-_BnF.jpg)*

-To decode using our `System.Blob` type, we use the `decompress(stream:)` function, which is part of the core library, and does essentially the same thing as the file system-aware `decompress(path:)` function.
+To decode from our `System.Blob` type, we use the `decompress(stream:)` function, which is part of the core library, and does essentially the same thing as the file system-aware `decompress(path:)` function.
 We can then unpack pixels from the returned image data structure as we would in any other situation.

 ```swift
 let image:PNG.Data.Rectangular  = try .decompress(stream: &blob)
 let rgba:[PNG.RGBA<UInt8>]      = image.unpack(as: PNG.RGBA<UInt8>.self)
 ```

-Just as with the decompression APIs, the `compress(path:level:hint:)` function has a generic `compress(stream:level:hint:)` counterpart.
+Just as with the decompression interfaces, the `compress(path:level:hint:)` function has a generic `compress(stream:level:hint:)` counterpart.
 Here, we have cleared the blob storage, and written the example image we decoded earlier to it:

 ```swift
 blob = .init([])